krux/krux-marathon-api/README.md

   --lock-dir LOCK_DIR   Dir where lock files are stored (default: /tmp)

 marathonclientapp:
-  --host HOST           Marthon server host name or IP address.
+  --host HOST           Marathon server host name or IP address.
-  --port PORT           Marthon server port.
+  --port PORT           Marathon server port.
   --list_apps           Use flag to list all marathon apps.
   --config_file CONFIG_FILE
                         Marathon config file to configure app.
-  --app APP             app flag can be used to pass an app name to get more
+  --get_app APP         app flag can be used to pass an app name to get more
                         detailed info on a running app --delete              Set flag to delete an app
 ```